paperwm/PaperWM/README.md

 https://user-images.githubusercontent.com/30424662/221416159-464d7512-5174-451b-9035-0ee84f9eb4ec.mp4

-The the window position bar can be _disabled_ from `PaperWM extension settings` or via `dconf`, e.g. by executing the following command a terminal:
+The the window position bar can be _disabled_ from `PaperWM extension settings` or via `dconf`, e.g. by executing the following command in a terminal:

 ```
 dconf write /org/gnome/shell/extensions/paperwm/show-window-position-bar false